They came to America to live righteous and spiritual lives, rather than to get rich. And they didn’t let just anyone join their movement.

 The Puritans knew the Plymouth Colony experiment worked, and decided to replicate it.
 The Great Migration began to take off in 1630 when John Winthrop led a fleet of 11 ships to Massachusetts.
 Winthrop brought 800 people with him to New England; 20,000 followed him over the next 10 years.

 The Massachusetts Bay Company found willing recruits.
-Marcus Lee Hansen in The Atlantic Migration 1607-1860 wrote:
+Marcus Lee Hansen in The Atlantic Migration 1607-1860 wrote that the company had no trouble finding congregational groups willing to make the Great Migration.
+Nor did the groups have any trouble recruiting members.

 The Puritans were picky about who they let settle with them.
 Magistrates scrutinized each arriving immigrant.
-Some were sent back to England as “persons unmeete to inhabit here.”
+They sent some back to England as “persons unmeete to inhabit here.”
 The governor could put anyone on a month’s probation who wasn’t fit “to sit down among us without some trial of them.”

-In 1633 and 1634, thanksgiving was declared for the harvest and for the ships that brought “persons of spetial use and quality.”
+In 1633 and 1634, the Puitans declared thanksgiving for the harvest and for the ships that brought “persons of spetial use and quality.”

 Immigrants with less property and weaker religious conviction than the early wave began to arrive.

 The Massachusetts Puritans passed a law forbidding a person or town to entertain guests for more than three weeks without special permission.
 In Rhode Island, Providence and Portsmouth required a vote of the town to let a newcomer stay.
-New Haven appointed a committee to evaluate strangers who were not only denied land but whipped and sent out of town.
+New Haven appointed a committee to evaluate strangers who got no land -- and a whipping before it sent them out of town.

 All that ended when the English Civil War broke out in 1640.
 The great migration stopped, and some settlers returned to England to fight the war.
 But the population of New England grew anyway.
 The Puritans lived longer and healthier lives, and formed large, healthy families.
 When the first U.S. census was taken in 1790, New England had a population of 1,009,522.